NanfackSteve/Play-with-Ansible/README.md

-# play-with-ansible
+# Play with Ansible

-Let's play with Ansible Docker and GNS3
+Let's play with Ansible Docker in GNS3